mantidproject/documents/Design/Workbench/design-layout.md

 For Windows/Mac we will use the same installer technology as we do currently.
 The packages **must** be able to live alongside a current production or nightly version.
 The package names suggested are:

 * Windows/OSX: mantidpreview - A combined package bundling everthing, much as we currently do.
 Defaults to a different install location than current
-* Linux: mantidpreview-framework, mantidpreview-ui, mantidpreview-mantidplot: separate packages to allow just dependencies on widgets etc.
+* Linux: `mantidpreview-framework`, `mantidpreview-qt`, `mantidpreview-workbench`: separate packages to allow just dependencies on widgets etc.

 <!-- Link Definitions -->